Nico331/SE2-2023-G07_Thesis-Management/UserGuide.md

 Clicking the **rounded arrow** the list will be updated, maybe the proposal you are searching for has been just added.

-From the filters board you can search a specific proposal typing some keywords or selecting some filters (you can select more than one options for each field).
+From the filters board you can search a specific proposal typing some keywords or applying some filters (you can select more than one options for each field).

 You can scroll down the list searching for an interesting proposal.
 Clicking on a proposal you will open a collapsable